-For this year’s Hour of Code, Codecademy has partnered with Clever to help high school teachers and students learn the basics of coding in a fun, interactive way.
+For last year’s Hour of Code, Codecademy partnered with Clever to help high school teachers and students learn the basics of coding in a fun, interactive way.
 If you’re a teacher participating in Hour of Code, use the lesson plan below to help your students explore the world of coding and head over to Clever to access Codecademy for free.

 Technology has incorporated itself into our everyday lives making it important to understand how different technologies function.
 In order for technology to work, it needs to be told exactly what to do in a language it can understand; this is where code comes into play.
 Code is a set of instructions that computers can both understand and execute.
 Pretty much everything powered by electricity uses code.
 That's a lot of programming!

 The Hour of Code is a great opportunity for students to explore the world of coding as a programmer.

 Planning an Hour of Code in the Classroom

 It's easy using Codecademy in the classroom.
 Here's an example timeframe of how you can spend the Hour of Code with students.

 Don't worry if students don't stick to this exact activity schedule.
 Students may end up spending a majority of their time on the lesson and that's okay!
 This hour is all about individual explorations of the coding experience.

 To start off the Hour of Code, ask your students to think about the following question: what does a programmer do?
 Then, share the following video with your class:

 After students finish watching the video, they'll start going through one of our many courses.
 One section of a course generally consists of a lesson, a quiz, and a project.